top of page

 • Intransitive Verbs Without a Direct Object:

-• Many intransitive verbs that involve motion or a change of state.
+• Many intransitive verbs involve motion or a change of state.

 • Examples: